-Honeybees routinely face pathogens, parasites, pesticides and more, and, as if those weren’t enough, some new troubles are headed their way.
+Honeybees routinely face pathogens, parasites, pesticides and more.
+And, as if those weren’t enough, some new troubles loom ahead.
 Appearing in the journal Science of the Total Environment, some new research suggests we should add climate change to the beleaguered bee’s enemies list.

 To understand why, first consider the natural link between local weather conditions and overall honeybee health, honey production and honey characteristics.
 Just-right growing seasons can provide ideal temperatures and rainfall, which help boost the amount, quality, and duration of forage.
 With ample access to pollen and nectar, bees quickly establish stores and produce plenty of healthy brood.
 The result is a thriving—and heavy!—hive, with individual Langstroth supers weighing 40 pounds or more.